ms-iot/content/Resources/contribute/authoring-guidelines.md

   * Very important for SEO
 * H1 and title (in the metadata) should be the same
   * (e.g. title: AllJoyn and # AllJoyn)

-#### Fill out metadata
+* Fill out metadata

-At the top of each file, you'll see a section starting and ending with "---" where metadata for that topic lives.
+  * At the top of each file, you'll see a section starting and ending with "---" where metadata for that topic lives.
 Fill this section with information pertaining to the topic you're working on.
-What those fields should be can be found in the sample template provided [here](Templates/standard-topic.md).

-#### Images, and where to put them

-Images should all live under `/Resources/images/<informative name>/<your filename>`.
-You can name your image whatever makes sense to you, but for the informative file name, please use or create a folder that makes sense for the use of your image.
-For example, there is a "Noobs" folder for all the images used in the Noobs topics - it spans multiple articles but has a consolidated use.
-If there isn't a folder that fits what your images are for, please create a new folder for your images.

-**Note**, images should not be placed in `Resources/images/` without that parent folder.
-Images currently there will be moved shortly.

-#### Descriptive file names

-When creating a new file, be as descriptive as possible without making your titles too long.
-Keep using the upper camel case (e.g. BackgroundColor).

-#### Folder architecture and where to put your files

-You'll notice our repo structure has changed - we now have a parent folder matching each high level page (Docs, Downloads etc.)  Put your file under the folder that matches the name of the high level page it will be linked from.
-For example, if I'm adding information on AllJoyn, it will live under the "Docs" folder.

 #### Liquid templates and common files